dlt-hub/dlt/docs/website/blog/2023-09-20-data-engineering-cv.md

 Screening CVs is a rapid process, so you need to ensure you check off the requirements while removing (not adding) any doubts.
 Any hire is a risk, so the screener wants to minimize that - help them do it by showing a good understanding of your role and what is expected of you.
 Don’t add info that isn’t needed, as that might add doubts.

-I wish you good luck on your application process and encourane you to ask for feedback from the community if you get stuck.
+I wish you good luck on your application process and encourage you to ask for feedback from the community if you get stuck.